thunderbird89/esf/stories/story-knock-knock.md

 Trump leaned back in his chair, nodding.

 > "So we won with minimal casualties.
 That's excellent.
-Three losses out of sixty-one—that's what, five percent?
+Three losses out of sixty-one - that's what, five percent?
 Those are winning numbers.
 Great work by our pilots."

 > "Mr. President," Hayes said carefully, "those numbers don't tell the full story.
 HARBINGER, what were Federation casualties?"

 HARBINGER's display updated.

-> "Initial Federation defense force consisted of four battleships and supporting elements. *Gallipoli* was destroyed with all hands—forty-seven crew members. *Vanguard*, *Sentinel*, and *Typhoon* sustained critical damage and withdrew with combined casualties of thirty-two killed, sixty-one wounded.
-Thirteen Federation Talon pilots killed in action. *Lord Cardigan* was deliberately crashed into a Ryzak carrier by her captain after full crew evacuation—no casualties from the collision itself, though Captain Shaw was lost with his ship.
-Total Federation personnel killed: two hundred and fourteen."
+> "Initial Federation defense force consisted of four battleships and supporting elements. *Gallipoli* was destroyed with all hands - 147 crew members. *Vanguard*, *Sentinel*, and *Typhoon* sustained critical damage and withdrew with combined casualties of 32 killed, 61 wounded.
+13 Federation Talon pilots killed in action. *Lord Cardigan* was deliberately crashed into a Ryzak carrier by her captain after full crew evacuation - no casualties from the collision itself, though Captain Shaw was lost with his ship.
+Total Federation personnel killed: two hundred and fifty three."

 The room went completely silent.

-Two hundred and fourteen Federation personnel.
+Two hundred and fifty three Federation personnel.
 Versus three American pilots.

 Hayes felt the weight of those numbers settle over the room like a shroud.

-> "Two hundred and fourteen people," Admiral Chen said quietly.
+> "Two hundred and fifty three people," Admiral Chen said quietly.
 "People we've never met, from an organization most of the world doesn't know exists, who died defending Earth."

 General Torres leaned back in his chair, processing.